Housing Authority of the Town of Brooklyn

 Official Application

-Apply directly through the official Housing Authority of the Town of Brooklyn portal.
-Applications are free — never pay anyone to apply on your behalf.
+Contact Housing Authority of the Town of Brooklyn directly at (860) 963-6829 to request an application.
+Applications are always free — never pay anyone to apply on your behalf.

 Contact Information